JuliaLang/julia/doc/manual/metaprogramming.rst

     julia> typeof(ans)
     Symbol

-:obj:`Symbol`\ s can also be created using :func:`symbol`, which takes any number of arguments and creates a new symbol by concatenating their string representations together:
+The :obj:`Symbol` constructor takes any number of arguments and creates a new symbol by concatenating their string representations together:

 .. doctest::